Brentlyw/-Oxide-Grabber/README.md

 # Oxide-Grabber
 A working proof of concept for a Rust based credential "stealer" which exfiltrates to a Python HTTP server.
+This code is what (partially) runs under the hood in my Ferric RMP project.

 # Features
  - Manually traverses %LOCALAPPDATA% & %APPDATA% with max depth of 6 looking for chromium password SQLite databases.